 How can you let go of someone you love?
 How can you make letting go easier when it hurts so much to think of not having a relationship with a person?I spent a Saturday afternoon with a friend I had not seen in a long time.
 It was great to laugh and drive around in her huge 4×4 car.
 It’s so great to sit up so high and roar around in this SUV, laugh, let our hair down and just be fabulous!

-I had not seen her in a long time because she had a boyfriend that didn’t like her to have too many friends.
+I had not seen her for a long time because she had a boyfriend.
+He didn’t like her to have too many friends.